 The Plan to Restore Diadromous Fishes to the Naugatuck River Watershed

-Previous versions or drafts of this plan were referred to as the “Plan for the Restoration of Anadromous Fish to the Naugatuck River, Connecticut” written in 1994 (revised in 1996).
-This version differs in three critical respects: first, the physical landscape of the Naugatuck River has changed with the removal of five mainstem dams and the construction of fishways on the lowermost two dams (Kinneytown and Tingue Dams); secondly it drops sea-run Brown Trout and adds American Eel to the list of fish species targeted for restoration; and, finally, it establishes recommended options to restore fish passage, including dam removal and fish passage efficiency standards (both upstream and downstream) for the targeted fish species at the Kinneytown Dam.
+The current plan, originally written as the “Plan for the Restoration of Anadromous Fish to the Naugatuck River, Connecticut” in 1994, has been revised in three critical respects: first, the physical landscape of the Naugatuck River has changed with the removal of five mainstem dams and the construction of fishways on the lowermost two dams (Kinneytown and Tingue Dams); secondly sea-run Brown Trout has been removed and American Eel has been added to the list of fish species targeted for restoration; and, finally, the plan now includes recommended options to restore fish passage, including dam removal and fish passage efficiency standards (both upstream and downstream) for the targeted fish species at the Kinneytown Dam.